 "I think that typefaces are living beings," says Pablo Impallari, "they continue to evolve over time.
 Even if the original designer died over 500 years ago, contemporary designers push their ideas forward, keeping up keeping up with the always-shifting way we perceive the alphabet."
 You can find some incredible fonts at his site, Impallari.
 There's a lot of detail in updates too, which gives a helpful insight in how they're put together.

 You'll find some amazing free fonts to download listed in our own popular article, 'The 100 best free fonts for designers'.
 If you haven't already, check it out now for a burst of typographic inspiration, and keep visiting Creative Bloq every day as we bring you more free fonts and design resources the moment they appear!

 Words: Justin He and the Creative Bloq team

 Melbourne-based web designer and developer Justin He is the editor of design blog MedleyWeb.com, which offers articles, inspiration and free design resources to the web community.

 Like this?
 Read these!

-Have you found an awesome free font?
-Tell us about it in the Comments!
+Have you found an awesome typeface resource?
+Tell us about it in the comments!